-Dr CHOI Koon ShumIndependent Non-executive Director
+Dr CHOI Koon Shum

 Board appointments: Dr CHOI was appointed as Independent Non-executive Director of the Company and BOCHK in June 2016.
 He is Chairman of the Nomination and Remuneration Committee and a member of each of the Strategy and Budget Committee as well as the Sustainability Committee.